WPChill/rsvp/readme.txt

 == Changelog ==

 = 2.1.4 =
+* Fixed a bug where if the email field was hidden and a new attendee was added it would not save
 * Added the ability to delete the database tables and options when uninstalling

 = 2.1.3 =